 High-Scoring Vocabulary and Phrases

 In addition to a clear structure, your vocabulary plays a crucial role in scoring well on the IELTS writing task 2.
-When tackling IELTS essay topics, using high-scoring vocabulary effectively can improve clarity, coherence, and overall impact.
+When tackling IELTS essay topics, using specific writing vocabulary effectively can improve clarity, coherence, and overall impact.

-Here are the most common words used in IELTS writing task 2 topics.
+Here are the most commonly used words in IELTS Writing Task 2 topics.

 - Topic-Specific Vocabulary: Make sure you have a good grasp of terminology related to common IELTS essay topics like education, technology, environment, or health.
 Using precise vocabulary shows your ability to handle complex topics.